Knowledge and Human Development Authority: DSIB Ratings

 KHDA publishes the rating of each inspected school in Dubai on its website and in the Dubai School Inspections Bureau (DSIB) Annual Report.
 The DSIB annual report is released each September.
 A detailed report on each inspected school is also available online.

 Additional Inspection Focus Areas

 Other inspection areas include assessing the Inclusive Education as well as attaining the school's curriculum.
 The Inclusive Education part of the School Inspection Supplement has been initiated to abide by Dubai's 2020 vision to become on the most inclusive cities.
-Moreover, students of SEND (special educational needs and disabilities) or students of determination should be accompanied by a Learning Support Assistants (LSAs) whom will be assessed according to their implementation of Strategic Inclusive Education Plan.
+Moreover, students of SEND (special educational needs and disabilities) or students of determination should be accompanied by a Learning Support Assistants (LSAs) whom will be assessed according to their implementation of the Strategic Inclusive Education Plan.